-The Chemical Data Reporting (CDR) Rule, under Section 8(a) of the U.S. Toxic Substances Control Act (TSCA), requires manufacturers and importers to submit data to the Environmental Protection Agency (EPA) every four years for the chemicals that they produce domestically or import into the United States.
+The Chemical Data Reporting (CDR) Rule, under Section 8(a) of the U.S. Toxic Substances Control Act (TSCA), requires manufacturers and importers to submit data to the Environmental Protection Agency (EPA) every four years on the chemicals that they produce domestically, or import into the United States.
 2020 is the first reporting year in which we will truly begin to see the effects that changes to TSCA under the Lautenberg Act will have on the CDR.

 Of key importance for the 2020 reporting year is the impact of the proliferation of Consent Orders and Significant New Use Rules (SNURs) under TSCA Section 5, which will negate exemptions and lower reporting thresholds for many substances and affect small businesses who may not have had reporting obligations in the past.

 In addition, there are pending potential changes to requirements and reporting due to an EPA Proposed Rule to amend the CDR regulations.

 As you plan and prepare to report in 2020, it is critical to understand the reporting requirements and their impacts in advance to ensure that you are armed and ready to act in the most efficient way for your business.

 This webinar will give you a crucial head start by examining:

 - and practical recommendations for data gathering and submission.